kevinweber/wbounce/readme.txt

 == Changelog ==

+= 1.7 =
+* New feature: Support event tracking for Piwik.

 = 1.6.3 =
 * New: Disable demo CSS used for exemplary template.
 This reduces the file size and makes it easier to use custom popup styles.